Frequently Asked Questions

 - Comprehensive nutritional assessment from a dietitian experienced in bariatric surgery

-- Health psychology assessment to address common challenges that may occur after surgery
+- Health psychology assessment to improve long term outcomes after surgery

 - Full medical assessment